quicwg/multipath/draft-ietf-quic-multipath.md

 ### Handling PATH_ACK for Abandoned Paths {#ack-after-abandon}

-When an endpoint sends a PATH_ABANDON frame, there mighht still be some packets in transit from the peer.
+When an endpoint sends a PATH_ABANDON frame, there might still be some packets in transit from the peer.
 Further, if an endpoint receives a PATH_ABANDON frame, it might still receive reordered packets on the abandoned path.
 Endpoints SHOULD